-- 12.1 - a) A regular employee who is not on a leave of absence without pay shall earn and be entitled to the following annual vacation:
+a) A regular employee who is not on a leave of absence without pay shall earn and be entitled to the following annual vacation:

-first to fourth year fifth year (pro rata) (pro rata)
+first to fourth year 15 w orking g days (pro ra ita)

+fifth year 20 w orkin g days (pro ra ıta)

-sixth year 21 " "
+sixth year 21 " " " •

 seventh year 22 " " "

 eighth year 23 " " "

 ninth year 24 " " "

-tenth year and over 28 " " "
+tenth year 28 " " "

+fifteenth year 30 " " "

 - b) A regular employee who is not on leave of absence without pay shall be entitled to three (3) additional days' vacation, to be taken between Christmas Day and New Year's Day, except for those employees whom the College requires to work during that time.
-In such cases, those days may be re-scheduled. - 12.2 Employees are encouraged to take their full annual vacation entitlement during the current calendar year; however, employees shall be entitled to bank up to a maximum of five (5) vacation days to be carried over to the following calendar year.
+In such cases, those days may be re-scheduled. - Employees are encouraged to take their full annual vacation entitlement during the current calendar year; however, employees shall be entitled to bank up to a maximum of five (5) vacation days to be carried over to the following calendar year.
 Any vacation carried over to the following year must be used in the calendar year following the year in which the vacation was accumulated.
-Under special and exceptional circumstances, the College may approve a carryover of greater than five (5) vacation days from one calendar year to the next. - 12.3 The annual vacation entitlement shall be scheduled and taken in blocks of not less than five (5) consecutive working days, except for five (5) days which may be scheduled and taken in blocks of less than five (5) days but not less than one (1) day.
+Under special and exceptional circumstances, the College may approve a carryover of greater than five (5) vacation days from one calendar year to the next. - The annual vacation entitlement shall be scheduled and taken in blocks of not less than five (5) consecutive working days, except for five (5) days which may be scheduled and taken in blocks of less than five (5) days but not less than one (1) day.